Head-to-head comparison across 3benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 MiMo-V2.5

 Pick GPT-5.2 if you want the stronger benchmark profile.
-MiMo-V2.5 only becomes the better choice if agentic is the priority or you want the cheaper token bill.
+MiMo-V2.5 only becomes the better choice if agentic is the priority or you need the larger 1M context window.

 Agentic